mcvendrell/Pasti_WP7/README.md

 ####License:

 I'm using the MIT license, which I find free enough with only the need of attribution to the autor.
+This app is approved and published on the Windows Phone Store on Oct 15,2013 and it is forbidden to publish it again using this source code.
+This source code is only for learning purposes.